 Enter: temperature sensitivity.
 The underlying layer of the enamel is dentin.
 Dentin contains tons of tubules that lead to the nerve and causes sensitivity.
 The only way to help this is to use a toothpaste with potassium nitrate.
 This ingredient helps fill in and block the tubules from sending information to the nerve.
 If it’s a cavity, the only solution is for us to remove it and put a filling in its place.
 If gum recession is causing the sensitivity, toothpaste can also help.
 However, we need to determine the cause of the gum recession and come up with a solution.
 This usually means a nightguard recommendation to prevent the recession from progressing any further.

-If you are experiencing a toothache, like an actual ache that will not go away, its best to get in for an exam.
+If you are experiencing one of the common dental problems, a toothache, like an actual ache that will not go away, its best to get in for an exam.
 What typically happens is there is something underlying causing this pain.
 Once a tooth starts to hurt constantly, there is a good chance.
 There is a large cavity in the tooth that has reached the nerve.
 The result of this is usually a root canal or extraction of the tooth that is needed, depending on the severity of it.

 We will determine the cause of the problem by taking a limited x-ray of the problem area to see if there is pathology at the tip of the root of the tooth.
 We also use an x-ray to see how far progressed a cavity is in the crown of the tooth if that is indeed what is going on.
 Another sign is a recurring bump on the gum near the tooth.
 This is a sign of an infection that usually comes with pain and cannot be cured without a root canal or extraction.